 Also, the cake itself is not super-sweet, which makes it the perfect balance against the frosting, which is quite sweet.
 Although, again, the addition of buttermilk does temper it and keep it from being cloying.
 The frosting was delicious.
 Not exactly the same as the restaurant cake, so I may play around with it some more to get it exact, but it was almost like chocolate fudge that I can get at candy shops at the Jersey Shore turned into a frosting.

-And those lovely crumbs on the outside – not necessary, but since I was attempting to make my cake as close as possible to the original, I had to do it.
+And those lovely crumbs on the outside of the golden fudge cake are not necessary, but since I was attempting to make my cake as close as possible to the original, I had to do it.

 Then I had to have a little fun with my Pampered Chef Easy Accent Decorator!
 Which does bring me to a quick note about the recipe.
 I wanted the nice thick layers of frosting, and I wanted to decorate the cake, so I made this ginormous quantity of frosting.
 You can always cut the recipe in half.
 But why would you ever do that?!
 Come on, have a little cake with your frosting!

 The Hubby knew I was making a gluten free cake, but I accidentally told dad and brother before I served it.
 I really wanted to see if they noticed any difference, but they loved it, so whatever.
-My Marine brother had just devoured a bunch of steak and mac & cheese, so since he has to maintain his Marine physique for when he headed back to base the next day, he only had a little – claims he is not a big sweets guy.
+My Marine brother had just devoured a bunch of steak and mac & cheese, so since he has to maintain his Marine physique for when he headed back to base the next day, he only had a little.
+He claims he is not a big sweets guy.
 Craziness!
-But dad happily finished both his and the remains of brother’s piece.
+But dad happily finished his slice of golden fudge cake and the remains of brother’s piece.
 And The Bug was all over it, too!
-No photos of him eating it – it disappeared too fast!
+No photos of him eating the golden fudge cake – it disappeared too fast!

 - 2 c brown rice flour

 - ⅓ c tapioca flour or starch

 - 2 t xanthan gum